Automating MQTT Broker Management on Kubernetes with IaC and GitOps: Part 1

 Secure access to the HiveMQ Control Center using IngressRoute and TLS

-Enable the HiveMQ Enterprise Extension to add authentication and authorization to the system
+Read on.
+In Part 3, we will cover how to enable the HiveMQ Enterprise Extension to add authentication and authorization to the system.
+Stay tuned!

 Sven Kobow